 You can log in with username: user and password: user, to change/create data.

-Every change to the master branch gets automatically deployed, so it represents the currenct development progress and is maybe not completly stable.
+Every change to the master branch gets automatically deployed, so it represents the current development progress and is maybe not completely stable.
 Please mind, that the free Heroku instance is used, so it can take some time when loading the page for the first time.

 - Inventory management of your electronic parts.
 Each part can be assigned to a category, footprint, manufacturer and multiple store locations and price information.
 Parts can be grouped using tags.
 You can associate various files like datasheets or pictures with the parts.